 Grow and sell food and flowers

-Plant a vegetable and herb garden with the children, and sell the produce at your center or local farmer’s market.
+Plant a vegetable and herb garden with the children, and sell the produce at your event or local farmer’s market.
 Start with simple vegetables like cucumbers, lettuce, and herbs.
-A daycare garden teaches children the importance of growing their own food and how to care for and maintain a garden.
+Gardening projects promote hands-on learning, eco-awareness, and teaches children the importance of growing their own food.
 If flowers are blooming in the garden, collect bouquets for sale too.

 Host cooking lessons